-Notice to 2022 Judicial Candidates i
+Notice to 2023 Judicial Candidates i

 Contact Information ii

 Faculty Biographies iii

-Appli cable Rules and Related Provisions
+Applicable Rules and Related Provisions

 Ohio Code of Judicial Conduct, Canon 4 Page 1

 Contribution Limit Table Page 13

 Supreme Court Rules for the Government of the Judiciary, Rule II, Sections 5-8 Page 17

-Ethics s Opinions and Cases
+Ethics Opinions and Cases

 Advisory Opinion Summaries Page 27

 Breakdown of Judicial Campaign Sanctions Page 29

 Case Summaries Page 33

-NOTICE TO YEAR 2022 JUDICIAL CANDIDATES
+NOTICE TO YEAR 2023 JUDICIAL CANDIDATES

-Rule 4.2(A)(4) of the Code of Judicial Conduct requires all judicial candidates, including incumbent judges, who are seeking election in the year 2022 to attend a campaign practices seminar.
-To satisfy this requirement, a judicial candidate must attend an approved judicial candidate seminar not more than one year prior to and no later than sixty days after certification of candidacy by the county board of election or Secretary of State.
+Rule 4.2(A)(4) of the Code of Judicial Conduct requires all judicial candidates, including incumbent judges, who are seeking election in the year 2023 to attend a campaign practices seminar.
+To satisfy this requirement, a judicial candidate must attend an approved judicial candidate seminar not more than one year prior to and no later than 60 days after certification of candidacy by the county board of election or Secretary of State.

-The Ohio Board of Professional Conduct has scheduled judicial candidate seminars for judicial candidates who will be on the ballot in 2022.
-The dates, times, and registration information for these seminars are as follows:
+The Ohio Board of Professional Conduct has scheduled judicial candidate seminars for judicial candidates who will be on the ballot in 2023.
+The dates and times for these seminars are as follows:

-Wednesday, December 1, 20211
+Wednesday, January 25, 20231